-Such visibility can be a game changer when shippers choose which company to go with to ship their cargo.
+Such visibility can be a game-changer when shippers choose which company to go with to ship their cargo.
 Complete visibility and transparency will amount to cost savings, an increase in reliability and productivity and, therefore, will enable a company to create a reputation and an edge for itself in the market.

-How to Achieve Visibility
+How to Achieve Supply Chain Visibility

-An organization needs to factor in various aspects order to achieve complete SCV.
+An organization needs to factor in various aspects in order to achieve complete SCV.
 These include analysis, collaboration, information-sharing, and the most crucial aspect - efficient and quick decision making.
 An efficient team that can work optimally to dissect information, communicate with suppliers and business partners, and model different outcomes will contribute to the greatest degree of SCV.
 Adopting an analytical approach to freight procurement data will ensure improvement in current supply chain performance and also afford an understanding of future demands.
 In turn, the more data that is collected will extend further improvement to the supply chain process, and optimize demand forecasting and business planning.
 Monetary benefits can be achieved by being able to reduce inventory when demand is expected to be low, thereby improving on-time deliveries and responding more quickly to potential issues.

-In 2014, Jeff Dobbs, Global Sector Chair, Diversified Industrials and a partner with KPMG, said, “obtaining real-time visibility across all tiers in the supply chain can significantly increase speed to market, reduce capital expenditures and manage risk.”
+In 2014, Jeff Dobbs, Global Sector Chair, Diversified Industrials, and a partner with KPMG, said, “obtaining real-time visibility across all tiers in the supply chain can significantly increase speed to market, reduce capital expenditures and manage risk.”
 He went on to make this profound statement, “moving toward a demand-driven supply chain is probably the single most important step a global manufacturer can take today.”
-According to Forbes, “beyond visibility is supply chain orchestration that takes the service improvements and inventory reductions to the next level whereby balancing supply and demand is not merely improved through faster lead times, but the supply-demand matching process is actively and collaboratively managed on an ongoing basis.”
+According to Forbes, “beyond visibility is supply chain orchestration that takes the service improvements and inventory reductions to the next level whereby balancing supply and demand are not merely improved through faster lead times, but the supply-demand matching process is actively and collaboratively managed on an ongoing basis.”

-It is important to note that best in class companies are becoming quick, flexible and using their visibility within the supply chain as a competitive advantage.
+It is important to note that best-in-class companies are becoming quick, flexible, and using their visibility within the supply chain as a competitive advantage.
 In today’s scenario, across industries, supply chain visibility consistently ranks near the top as the most necessary aspect to propel a business to achieve maximum success.